 One of the most sacred rivers in India is the Ganga.
 It's not just a river but an emotion, and we consider it equivalent to mother.
 Located at an altitude of 11204 feet above sea level in Uttarkashi district of Uttarakhand, it is considered to be the adobe of Maa Ganga.
-River Ganga originates from Gaumukh, which is at a distance of 19 km from Gangotri Temple and can be accessed only by trekking.
+River Ganga originates from Gaumukh, which is at a distance of 19 km from this Gangotri Temple and can be accessed only by trekking.
 At this place, the river is known as Bhagirathi and got its name as Ganga at Devprayag after meeting with the river Alaknanda.
 Every year thousands of pilgrims visit this temple to seek blessings of Lord Ganga, as it is also the integral part of the Char Dham Yatra circuit in Uttarakhand.

 Mythological Stories:-